Send comments —> ReduceGHGs@ExhaustingHabitability.com

-We are exhausting the biosphere’s habitability mainly by burning fossil fuels and deforesting the land.
-Unless we significantly change many of our behaviors future generations will suffer from our neglect.
+Supported by decades of global research, human-caused climate change is a well established scientific fact.
+Caused mainly by burning fossil fuels and deforestation it is exhausting the biosphere’s habitability.
+Unless we significantly change many of our behaviors future generations will suffer.

 One of the most significant drivers of climate change is our ever-growing numbers.
 The biosphere’s sustainable carrying capacity may not be much greater than 2 to 3 billion people.
 It could be considerably less if the expected lifestyles (consumption patterns) are anywhere close to that of the United States.
 Our lifestyles require us to burn fossil fuels at unsustainable rates.
 If we don’t shift to cleaner sources of energy an energy crisis as well as a global environmental crisis will eventually develop and the carrying capacity will most certainly decline even further.
 The post-fossil fuel world could be much grimmer than most people imagine if we don’t learn to live within the biosphere’s capacity.

 Full Planet, Empty Plates Lester R. Brown “If world population growth does not slow dramatically, the number of people trapped in hydrological poverty and hunger will almost certainly grow, threatening food security, economic progress, and political stability.
 The only humane option is to move quickly to replacement-level fertility of two children per couple and to stabilize world population as soon as possible.”